 If you are renting a car, we highly recommend getting insurance to be covered in case anything happens.

-Make sure that roadside assistance is included and have the telephone number handy.
+Make sure that roadside assistance is included and you have the telephone number handy.

-Check if there is any excess (the deductible) in the policy and what is not covered.
+Check if there is any excess (the deductible) in the policy and what isn’t covered.

 You can eliminate the excess by purchasing full insurance from the car rental company (which can be very expensive) or by getting car hire excess insurance from another provider before your trip.

-It’s handy to have more dedicated drivers, especially if you are planning to do a lot of driving, but be aware that some companies charge for this.
+It’s useful to have more dedicated drivers, especially if you plan to do a lot of driving, but be aware that some companies charge for this option.

-We swapped every few hours so that we could have a rest while the other was driving.
+We swapped every few hours so that we could rest while the other one was driving.

 Collecting The Car

-Do not leave the car rental desk without the paperwork and without confirming which type of fuel the car needs, what the speed limits in the country are and if there are any tolled roads (and which way you can pay for the tolls).
+Do not leave the car rental desk without all the paperwork and without confirming which type of fuel the car needs, what the speed limits in the country are and if there are any tolled roads (and if so, which way you can pay for the tolls).

-When collecting the vehicle, check both the exterior and the interior and make sure you know how everything works.
+When collecting the vehicle, check both the exterior and the interior and ensure you know how everything works.

 Verify that there is a spare tyre or at least a puncture repair kit.

-If you have any doubts or queries, contact the staff of the car rental company.
+If you have any doubts or queries, contact the car rental company staff.

-Don’t assume that there are petrol stations everywhere.
+Don’t assume that there are petrol stations around every corner.